 THE SCIENCE BEHIND AEROSOX

-Independently tested and verified by Adaptive Human Performance
+Subsequently replicated and verified by Adaptive Human Performance, Australia

 AeroSox have been developed alongside Brother NRG DriverPlan Pro Cycling over many months, utilising their attention to detail, qualitative and quantitive feedback to truly optimise AeroSox.
 To explain how AeroSox work, let's explain how aerodynamic drag is generated.